openthread/openthread/src/cli/README_TCP.md

 If the connection establishment is successful, the resulting TCP connection is associated with the example TCP endpoint.

-- ip: the peer's IPv6 address.
+- ip: the peer's IP address.
 - port: the peer's TCP port.

 ```bash